jesperlndqvst/plain-news/README.md

 # Plain News
 A news feed with fake news articles built with PHP, SQLite, HTML and CSS.

-# Installation
+## Installation
-Clone this repo and start a PHP server in your terminal by entering the repo root folder and type:
+Clone or fork this repo and start a PHP server in your terminal by entering:

 ```bash
 php -S localhost:8000
 ```

+## Testers
+* Erik Johannesson